Where is Council located?

 I have a purchase order from Council, but the price is incorrect.
 What should I do?

 Telephone the phone number shown on the purchase order and ask for the nominated person that is listed as the contact officer.

 How do I get a job with Council?

-Council advertises positions vacant in the Employment section of this website and in the Sydney Morning Herald.
+Council advertises positions vacant in the Employment section of this website.
 Council will only accept applications following advertisement of a particular position.

 Does Council maintain cemeteries within the local government area?